Looking to understand the health of your customer base?

 Add a simple tick-box asking customers “may we contact you to discuss your experience in more detail?”
 Doing this conveys to customers that you really are listening and willing to act on their feedback.

-5 - How many should I survey?
+5) How many customers should I survey?

 What is a good sample size, what error of margin or confidence level should I aim for with NPS?
 These questions unnecessarily plague many who first start out with NPS, and who can blame them as it has been drilled into everyone doing surveys.